owulveryck/owulveryck.github.io/content/post/knative-part1.md

 [Connascence](https://en.wikipedia.org/wiki/Connascence) is such a metric to measure complexity (mainly in the object-oriented paradigm).

+{{< blockquote author="Lord Kelvin" >}}
+When you can measure what you are speaking about, and express it in numbers, you know something about it, when you cannot express it in numbers, your knowledge is of a meager and unsatisfactory kind; it may be the beginning of knowledge, but you have scarely, in your thoughts advanced to the stage of science.
+{{< /blockquote >}}

-The goal of this tool is to evaluate a level in the code.
-Then to apply any technique to reduce the connascence level, from the most dangerous (Connascence of identity) to the less dangerous (Connascence of name).
+Reducing the connascence level, from the most dangerous (Connascence of identity) to the less risky (Connascence of name), is a way to manage flexibility within the development.
 See the [Wikipedia page](https://en.wikipedia.org/wiki/Connascence) for the complete list and classification.

 <center>
 ![Connascence](https://gist.githubusercontent.com/owulveryck/df65079edbd273d33805f00e3d5d51a6/raw/5ad99b3c3833120e780a34f9d4c2a54473d219a2/connascence.svg)